marcusolsson/tui-go/example/README.md

 ### mail

 A basic interface for a mail client.
 An inbox shows the mails you've received and a view for displaying mail content.

+### multiview

+Demonstrates switching between views to support multiple tabs/pages.

+### scroll

+Demonstrates the use of a scroll area to provide a scrolling view of an underlying widget.